COAMFTE Accredited Online MFT Degree Programs

 Technical Requirements

 • Technology Proficiency: As the program is online, applicants must demonstrate proficiency with digital communication tools and learning management systems.
+This may include online forums, video conference technology, and word processing software.

 • Equipment: Access to a computer with internet capability, a webcam, and a microphone is essential for participating in online courses and virtual clinical training.